balthisar/tidy-cocoa/SwLibTidy/README.md

 `SwLibTidy` dynamically links to `libtidy-sw.dylib`, which is put into the framework bundle where the dynamic linker will find it.
-Additionally the dynamic linker will first search `/usr/local/lib`, so that end-user applications can update their versions of Tidy if your provide instructions.
+Additionally the dynamic linker will first search `/usr/local/lib`, so that end-user applications can update their versions of Tidy if you provide instructions.